jomora/imagegalery/README.md

-# imagegalery
+# imagegallery
-imagegalery is a project which's purpose is to be presented and reviewed at a job interview taking place in Darmstadt, Germany, at the end of February 2016.
+imagegallery is a project which's purpose is to be presented and reviewed at a job interview taking place in Darmstadt, Germany, at the end of February 2016.

 Upon completion the following features will be available:
 - Upload fotos via a web form